HenaNieminen/Old-java-project/README.md

 ## What is this?

-An old school project that I decided to archive on my profile.
+An old school project from an introduction course for programming that I decided to archive on my profile.

 Grade given: 3